 Paraphrased from an Ancient Chinese saying, “the bigger the flame, the faster it burns out.”
 Translation: The key to successfully transitioning from dating to becoming serious is spending time getting to know each other well enough first.
 True love – a long, lasting love – is about a lot more than just chemistry and the sparks flying between you.
 And, if you’re not comfortable even having these conversations in the first place, that’s a clue about whether to keep dating this person in the first place.
 Better to have a little heartache now than a lot later.

-Whatever you decide, we hope you’ll remember that One on One Matchmaking, Eight at Eight Dinner Club, and the Date Coaching Academy – and our marvelous matchmakers – are here to help you!
+Whatever you decide, we hope you’ll remember that One on One Matchmaking & Eight at Eight Dinner Club – and our marvelous matchmakers – are here to help you!